quantumlib/qsim/docs/tutorials/README.md

 Click on qsimcirq.ipynb.
 This will load the notebook.

-You can skip the setup and go straight to the cell that "Full state-vector simulation":
+You can skip the setup and go straight to the cell labeled "Full state-vector simulation":